pragma-/Plang/doc/README.md

-while | loop while a condition is true last | break out of the loop next | jump to the next iteration of the loop exists | test if a key exists in a Map delete | deletes a key from a Map try | try an expression with exception handling
+while | loop while a condition is true last | break out of the loop next | jump to the next iteration of the loop keys | create array of a Map's keys values | create array of a Map's values exists | test if a key exists in a Map delete | deletes a key from a Map try | try an expression with exception handling